rusefi/rusefi_documentation/HOWTO-quick-start.md

 ### Step 4

 Connect TunerStudio to your ECU.
 With this your TunerStudio screen should come to life!
 You should see sensor inputs and some output values like ignition timing and dwell.
-If things are set up properly, you should see reasonable values for [Coolant temperature], [Air Intake temperature], [Battery Voltage], [Manifold Air Pressure] (should be near 100kpa if you're using a MAP snesor) and even your [throttle pedal position].
+If things are set up properly, you should see reasonable values for [Coolant temperature], [Air Intake temperature], [Battery Voltage], [Manifold Air Pressure] (should be near 100kpa if you're using a MAP sensor) and even your [throttle pedal position].
 The values may show some jitters.
-Your rpms should be 0.
+[RPMs] should be 0.
 Push your throttle pedal and see if you get a response.
 Congratulations- your rusEFI can "see" your car.

 ### Step 5